[Last updated: November 15, 2021]

 To exercise the above rights, please contact us at the information provided below.
 We will consider and process your request within a reasonable period of time.
 Please be aware that under certain circumstances, the GDPR may limit your exercise of these rights.

-You may also contact us using the contact information provided below to be directed to the appropriate DPA contact(s).
+You may also contact us using the contact information provided below in the “HOW TO CONTACT US” section to be directed to the appropriate DPA contact(s).

 HOW TO CONTACT US